 Unlike receiving a package here in the US, receiving a package at your program site is usually expensive and problematic.
 Customs agents must inspect all packages and you, as the recipient, are responsible for duty and storage fees.
 In addition, there are cases of items being lost in the mail or taking so long to reach the recipient that the recipient is nearly back in the US by the time the items are received.
 For these reasons, sending packages should be done only for emergency situations.
 Additionally, sending valuables is highly discouraged.
+Mailing prescription medication abroad is illegal.

-For this program, DHL services are available in country.
+For this program, DHL, FedEx, and UPS services are available in country.
 Despite cheaper prices, reliance on the US Postal Service is not advised due to delays and unreliability.
 When given the option, it's always a good idea to send packages certified and with a tracking number that allows the sender to track the package.

-If it is necessary for someone to send you mail then posted letters should be sent to the following address:
+If it is necessary for someone to send you mail then posted letters and packages should be sent to the following address:

-Student Name

-Pusat Penyelamatan Satwa Bali Jalan Teratai # 49, Dukuh, Tabanan, Bali 82111 Indonesia
+Student Name [Pusat Penyelamatan Satwa Bali Jalan Teratai # 49, Dukuh, Tabanan, Bali 82111 Indonesia]